ArtemVetik/docker-gameserver-factory/README.md

 ### Build from Source
 In Unity, go to Build Settings, change the platform to Dedicated Server (Linux) and build.
 The server build should be in the `Server/build` folder and named `serverbuild.x86_64`.

+### Usage for Mirror
+[This](https://github.com/ArtemVetik/com.agava.mirrorserverapi) package contains a custom NetworkManager that automatically removes a server when needed, and a C# API for creating and connecting to servers.